 In this country, the sun shines 300 days a year, and, thanks to your new language skills, you will now be able to go to the lands of Cristiano Ronaldo with the possibility to express yourself in Portuguese and make yourself understood when speaking to the local population.

-It will also be a way to awaken your five senses; those cultural elements found in your textbook during those summer courses or online Portuguese classes – those senses linked to Portuguese gastronomy, architecture, or fauna and flora.
+It will also be a way to awaken your five senses; those cultural elements found in your textbook during those summer courses or Portuguese classes London – those senses linked to Portuguese gastronomy, architecture, or fauna and flora.

 Portugal is a hotbed for culture!